Carl Edwards: 2008: First championship runner-up

 On May 2, Edwards announced that he had signed a multi-year contract to remain with Roush Fenway Racing.
 On August 3, Edwards got his fourth NASCAR Sprint Cup victory of the season, surviving a rain delay and fuel shortage to win at Pocono.
-On August 17, Edwards dominated the 3M Performance 400 at Michigan International Speedway capturing his fifth win of the season and surpassing his career high season win total of four in 2005.
+On August 17, Edwards dominated the 3M Performance 400 at Michigan International Speedway, capturing his fifth win of the season and surpassing his career high season win total of four in 2005.
 On August 24, Edwards earned another victory by winning the Sharpie 500 at Bristol Motor Speedway.
 The win was his second consecutive and sixth of the season.
 He did a bump and run on Kyle Busch in the closing laps to take the win from the dominant driver of the night.
 Busch showed his displeasure with Edwards after the race by driving into the side of Edwards' car, after which Edwards retaliated by spinning Kyle out.
 On October 26, Edwards earned his seventh victory of the season with a win in the Pep Boys Auto 500 at Atlanta.
 On November 2, Edwards tied Kyle Busch for the series wins lead by winning his second Dickies 500 at Texas, his eighth win of the season.
-He reduced his deficit in the points to 106 behind Jimmie Johnson.
-On November 9 at Phoenix, Edwards finished fourth behind race winner Johnson, who by virtue of the win and the 10 bonus points he earned for leading one lap and the most laps took a 141-point lead over Edwards.
+He reduced his deficit in points to 106 behind Jimmie Johnson.
+On November 9 at Phoenix, Edwards finished fourth behind race winner Johnson, who, by virtue of the win and the ten bonus points he earned for leading one lap and the most laps, took a 141-point lead over Edwards.
 Edwards won the season finale at Homestead to take over the series wins lead for the season, extending his career high win total to nine.
-However, he did not finish far ahead enough of Johnson to take the Sprint Cup championship, as Johnson finished fifteenth and led at least one lap to win the championship by 69 points over Edwards.
+However, he did not finish far enough ahead of Johnson to take the Sprint Cup championship, as Johnson finished fifteenth and led at least one lap to win the championship by 69 points over Edwards.
+However, if the Chase had not been implemented in 2008, Edwards would’ve won the Sprint Cup Series Championship over Johnson by sixteen points on a fuel strategy call by him and his crew chief Bob Osborne.